 "Fully-embryonated eggs are voided with the urine and hatch immediately on, or sometimes up to 24 hours after, entering water.
-The miracidium is an active swimmer and, where known, its body is covered with ciliated epidermal plates... the miracidium does not always seek its first intermediate host, a bivalve, occationally a univalve, mollusc, nor penetrate, or lodge of the host.
-On contact with the gills of the collusc, the miracidium will rapidly penetrate, or lodge between, the gill-fragemnts, and there become a mother-sporocyst.
+The miracidium is an active swimmer and, where known, its body is covered with ciliated epidermal plates... the miracidium does not always seek its first intermediate host, a bivalve, occationally a univalve, mollusc, nor penetrate from the exterior, but is fortuitously carried into the mollusc with water flowing through the incurrent siphon of the host.
+On contact with the gills of the mollusc, the miracidium will rapidly penetrate, or lodge between, the gill-fragemnts, and there become a mother-sporocyst.
 This sporocyst gives rise to daughter-sporocysts, which in turn give rise to apharyngeal cystocercous cercariae of the macrocercous type.
-The cercaria escaped into water through the excurrent siphon of its host... almost any aquatic animal ingesting the cercaria will become the host of the metacercaria.
-Active gorgoderid cercariae are usually caught by predatcious creatures, such as odonatan naiads, larvae of caddis-fly and aquatic beetles, whereas inactive cercariae may be swallowed by tadpoles and snails, but freshwater shrimps, crayfish, fish, and adult amphibians are also potential second intermediate hosts.
+The cercaria escapes into water through the excurrent siphon of its host... almost any aquatic animal ingesting the cercaria will become the host of the metacercaria.
+Active gorgoderid cercariae are usually caught by predacious creatures, such as odonatan naiads, larvae of caddis-fly and aquatic beetles, whereas inactive cercariae may be swallowed by tadpoles and snails, but freshwater shrimps, crayfish, fish, and adult amphibians are also potential second intermediate hosts.
 Usually the cercariae penetrate the intestinal wall and encyst on the haemocoele or body-cavity of their hosts...
 Metacercariae excyst in the stomach of the final host, and the immature worms wander to the ureters and kidneys, there they undergo some development before they enter the urinary bladder to become adults" (Prudhoe and Bray, 1982).

 Sources: Prudhoe, S. and Bray, R.A.
 1982.
 Platyhelminth Parasites of the Amphibia.
-British Museum (Natural History) Oxford University Press, p.
-83.
+British Museum (Natural History) Oxford University Press.